RUSSIA: More "extremist organisation" trial outcomes: suspended sentences, fines

 Muslims who meet to study the writings of Said Nursi may also be prosecuted under the Extremism Law for organising or participating in the activities of "Nurdzhular" (https://www.forum18.org/archive.php?article_id=2215).
-This organisation was banned as "extremist" in 2008, but Muslims in Russia deny it ever existed.
+This organisation was banned as "extremist" in 2008, but Muslims in Russia deny any such formal organisation ever existed.
 Typically, such Muslims meet in homes to study Islam, with one or more expounding on Nursi's works.
 They also pray, eat, and drink tea together, and do not seek state permission to meet.

 No trials are currently underway of Muslims who met to study Nursi's works.
 There have been no convictions for such meetings since a Krasnoyarsk court fined 24-year-old Andrei Rekst three months' average wages (https://www.forum18.org/archive.php?article_id=2426) in October 2018.

-Four Muslims accused of meeting other Muslims to study Nursi's works are currently facing prosecution in the Tatarstan and Dagestan Republics (https://www.forum18.org/archive.php?article_id=2624) (see also forthcoming F18 article).
+Four Muslims accused of meeting other Muslims to study Nursi's works are currently facing prosecution in the Tatarstan and Dagestan Republics (https://www.forum18.org/archive.php?article_id=2624).

 PunishmentsAfter being kept under FSB security service or police surveillance for some months, most targeted Jehovah's Witnesses, like Muslims who met to study Nursi's works, are prosecuted for "organising" (Criminal Code Article 282.2, Part 1), or "participating in" (Part 2), "the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity".